 Which is of course what makes the Intel NUC I did get so interesting.
 Based on a dual-core 6th generation Intel Core i5 chipset (the i5-6260U with Iris graphics), the NUC6I5SYH is basically a modern thin and light laptop/Ultrabook device in a different, desk-bound form factor.
 And that is A-OK with me: The performance is excellent in the productivity tasks that I perform every day, the power management works seamlessly and wonderfully, and the device itself is so quiet as to be called silent.
 (There is in fact a fan, but I don’t recall ever hearing it, and even the Xbox One’s power supply makes more sound than this thing does, even when the console is powered down.
 It’s quiet, and it’s currently positioned about 18 inches from my face.
 I do not hear it.)

 The expansion capabilities are excellent for the form factor size: 4 USB 3.0 ports (2 on the front, 2 on the back, with one of the front ports also offering charging capabilities while the NUC is off or asleep), full-sized HDMI 1.4band miniDisplayPort 1.2 for video out, and an SDXC card slot on the side.
-(And let’s not forget that this particular NUC includes two mass storage connectors, so you could have two physical SSDs with literally terabytes of internal storage if you wanted/cloud afford that.)
+(And let’s not forget that this particular NUC includes two mass storage connectors, so you could have two physical SSDs with literally terabytes of internal storage if you wanted/could afford that.)

 Though I can’t claim this was much of a BYOPC (Build Your Own PC) experience per se, there was a lot of new here, for me.
 I had never installed or used an M.2 SSD stick before, and there were no troubles there at all.
 (And the performance, even on the mid-level stick I bought, is impressive.)
 I had also never used a DisplayPort cable before, though I have used DisplayPort adapters with Surface.
 So I grabbed a cable with miniDisplayPort on one end and full-sized DisplayPort on the other, and off we went.
 (No surprises here, it just works.
 And in fact works much like HDMI, with audio passthrough as well.)

-While this doesn’t factor into my impression of the NUC per se, I did also purchase a new display as part of this year’s planned set of BYOPC projects, figuring I could use it with whatever PC(s) I end up with by year’s-end.
+While this doesn’t factor into my impression of the NUC per se, I did also purchase a new display as part of this year’s planned set of BYOPC projects, figuring I could use it with whatever PC(s) I end up with by year-end.
 I was looking for something bigger than the 27-inch Planar I’d been using for years, and I very specifically wanted something I could use sans display scaling in Windows 10, so that left 4K out of the mix.
 So I bought a32-inch HP ENVY 32 Media Display with Bang and Olufsen that is perhaps a bit too big.
 (Maybe 30-inches would have made more sense.)
 And at about $500, it basically doubled the cost of this particular BYOPC project.

 But it is a stunning display, and it has a variety of modern inputs, including the DisplayPort connection I’d never used, so it is what it is.
 Long story short, the NUC has no trouble powering the 2560 x 1440 display.
 And while I haven’t yet mounted the NUC on the HP’s back, I probably will do so soon.